allistermaguire/Home-Assistant-wundergroundpws/custom_components/wundergroundpws/sensor.wundergroundpws.markdown

         heatIndex:
           description: Heat index (combined effects of the temperature and humidity of the air)
         windChill:
           description: Wind Chill (combined effects of the temperature and wind)
+        feelsLike:
+          description: Feels Like Temperature (mixture of the Wind Chill Factor and the Heat Index)
         elev:
           description: Elevation
         precipTotal: